 Keep your audience in mind.
 When editing your podcast, always think of your audience.
 Prioritize their listening experience and how they will understand the lessons you are trying to impart.
 Ensure that the chunks of information are easy to digest and comprehend.

 Consider the flow and message.
 Comprehension is an important consideration in editing your podcast interview.
-Make sure that there is a proper flow to encourage easy understanding.
+Make sure there is a proper flow to encourage easy understanding.
 Prioritize how the conversation goes in order to make the points clear.

 Get inspired.
 Listen and observe the best interviewers out there.
 Find people that you look up to and pay attention to how they ask questions.
 Listen to the top interviewers in the country or even in your industry and observe how they conduct their interviews.
 Learn from them.
 You can make this a weekly habit in order to improve your craft.